QualiSystems/devguide_source/_reference/9.0.0/resource-scripts.md

 session = script_help.get_api_session()
 {% endhighlight %}

+### Returning outputs from a resource script

+In order to return outputs, use `print`.
+This applies to flat scripts and methods nested within resource scripts.

+The script standard output is returned as the command result.
+However, if an exception is raised, or if a non-zero process result code is returned, the execution will be considered a failure.
+As a side note, in CloudShell, the output of a script is displayed in the **Output** console in the sandbox workspace, so whatever you print in your script will find its way there.

+For example:

+{% highlight python %}
+import cloudshell.helpers.scripts.cloudshell_scripts_helpers as script_help

+def print_output():
+    resource_address = script_help.get_resource_context_details().address
+    print(resource_address)
+ {% endhighlight %}

 ### Associating a resource script to a CloudShell resource

 1) Place the python script(s) and requirements.txt files in a folder.